Karaage: History

 The first references to a style of frying called karaage (then written as 空揚) were in the Genroku period at the end of the 17th century.
 Chicken karaage was popularized as a "Chinese-style" restaurant food (using the characters 唐揚, where 唐 means Tang) in the 1930s.
-There exists considerable disagreement among newspapers and publishers in Japan about the preferred kanji, leading some to write it phonetically as からあげ.

-When used without a modifier, karaage usually refers to the chicken version of the dish; this has been the most common application of the cooking style since making karaage at home became more popular after World War II.
+Karaage by itself usually refers to the chicken version, the most common application of karaage cooking style since making it at home became more popular after World War II.
 The post-war increase in the popularity of karaage is said to have begun in Ōita Prefecture in neighboring cities Usa and Nakatsu.
 At the annual Karaage Festival in Nakatsu, over 60 different shops participate to provide unique versions of the dish.
 Shops which advertise "Nakatsu karaage" can be found throughout Japan.

 In Japan, chicken karaage is commonly available in convenience stores such as Lawson, FamilyMart, and 7-Eleven as a fast-food item.
 It is also readily available in food stands throughout Japan.